EmployeeIssues.comU.S. Employee Rights in Plain English

 • Disciplined other employees in the same way for a similar policy violation

-A court will likely also consider the seriousness of your company policy violation, such as whether it hurt the company or other employees, or ultimately, just you.
+A court will likely also consider the seriousness of your company policy violation, such as whether or not it actually hurt the company, its clients or other employees—or ultimately, just you.

 Consult an attorney about challenging an employment termination because of company policy violation or for any other reason.